Updated 2026-01-01

 • Riskier: Any platform that lets anyone sign up instantly without verification

 The biggest factor?
 Your own list hygiene.
-Clean your list regularly, remove bounces, make unsubscribing easy.
+Clean your list regularly with our email validator, remove bounces, make unsubscribing easy.
+Use our blacklist checker to monitor your domain.
 Do that and you'll have good deliverability on any decent platform.

 Frequently Asked Questions